xxao/gress/README.md

     do_something()
     bar += step

-# by relative increase
+# by increment method
 step = 10
 for i in range(0, 100, step):
     do_something()
     bar.increase(step)

-# by absolute value
+# to specific value
 step = 10
 for i in range(0, 100, step):
     do_something()